 Ensure you take the time to check yourself each morning before it sets the success of your entire day.
 You can project the best version of yourself by improving your self-awareness.

-Consider practising some of these strategies for success:
+I always encourage my coaching clients to consider practising some of these strategies for success:

 - Set your alarm to wake up 15 minutes earlier than you need to.

 - Open your eyes and begin practising mindfulness by focusing on something you are grateful for.

 - Think about your family and friends and find something that happened that made you smile.

 - Hold on to that smile and feel it.
 Now, think of something that happened recently in your professional life and continue to smile.

 - Look at your day with your cup half full by thinking of everything you look forward to doing.